Clinton, Sanders camps feuding like it's still 2016

 The week ended Friday with Clinton's spokesperson firing back at Sanders after he said he has no interest in seeking any advice from Democrats' most recent presidential nominee.

-"She has not called me," when asked on ABC's "This Week" if Sanders, like several other 2020 candidates, would like to meet with Clinton.
+"She has not called me," Sanders said, when asked on ABC's "The View" if he, like several other 2020 candidates, would like to meet with Clinton.
 "Hillary and I have fundamental differences.”

 Host Meghan McCain, the daughter of former Republican senator and presidential nominee John McCain, appeared startled and pressed again to make sure he really had no interest in seeking the counsel of someone who has also served as secretary of state, senator and first lady.

-Note: CORRECTION (March 2, 2019, 11:20 a.m.): An earlier version of this article misidentified the ABC program on which Sanders said Clinton had not called him.
-It was “The View,” not “This Week.”